shieldfy/remote-startup-handbook-covid19/README.md

     `Tools used:` [Trello](https://trello.com)

-3. **Your employees are your real capital, don't lose them**.
+3. **Your employees are your real capital, don't lose them**

-    I know it's a hard time, You may have to cut your costs to extend your runway.
+    I know it's a hard time.
+You may have to cut your costs to extend your runway.

     The obvious choice will be layoff employees.
 Believe me, that is the most terrible choice you will have to make.